ArdaBass/ArdaBass/README.md

 ## 👨‍💻 About Me

 - 🎓 Computer Engineering graduate
+- 🎨 Passionate about clean UI, accessible components, and scalable design systems
-- 🔬 Currently building:
+- 🛠 Currently building:
-  - 🩺 [CapstoneHRV](https://github.com/ArdaBass/CapstoneHRV) — ECG signal analyzer with Swift
-  - 🍽 [Recipe Web App](https://github.com/ArdaBass) — React + Firebase clone of *nefisyemektarifleri.com*
-- 🧠 Interested in: Machine learning, React animations, full-stack apps
+  - 🦷 A full-featured dental clinic website using **React**, **Framer Motion**, and **Firebase Auth**
+  - 🌐 A dynamic recipe app inspired by *nefisyemektarifleri.com* with user favorites, comments, and ratings
+- 🧠 I love turning complex data and workflows into intuitive user experiences
-- ✨ Fun Fact: I build solo and collaborate fast — from backend APIs to responsive UIs!
+- ✨ I build solo, design with empathy, and enjoy collaborating with teams across the stack

 ---